Cow Belles

 Cow Belles is a 2006 romantic teen comedy Disney Channel Original film that stars American pop recording artists Alyson Michalka and Amanda Michalka, better known as sister duo Aly & AJ.
-It premiered on March 24, 2006 on the Disney Channel and was watched by over 5.8 million viewers.
+It premiered on March 24, 2006, on the Disney Channel and was watched by over 5.8 million viewers.

 On May 10, 2019, Aly & AJ revealed that they're working on a sequel for Cow Belles.

 Plot

 Taylor (Alyson Michalka) and Courtney Callum (Amanda Michalka) are two thoroughly spoiled yet well-intentioned sisters whose widower father, Reed Callum (Jack Coleman), owns Callum Dairy.
-The girls’ mother died prior to the events of the movie.
-Their house keeper Corrine helps take care of the girls now.
-Taylor has just gotten her driving license, after almost failing the test at the beginning of the movie.
-They leave the house to depart for a shopping trip, but leave a towel on the stove, starting a house fire.
-Shocked by their carelessness and over spending, and deciding the girls should start making their own cash, Reed puts them to work at the dairy to teach them responsibility.
-He goes out of town, looking for a rare butterfly to add to his collection.
-This leaves the girls to look after the dairy.
+The girls' mother died prior to the events of the movie: therefore, their house keeper Corrine helps take care of the girls now.
+Taylor has just gotten her driver's license, after almost failing the test at the beginning of the movie.
+After she got her license, the girls leave to depart for a shopping trip, but left a towel on the stove, causing a house fire, and previously, Taylor accidentally sinks her friends pickup truck while learning to drive stick.
+Shocked by their carelessness and over spending, Reed decided that the girls should start making their own cash and puts them to work at the dairy to teach them responsibility.
+After this decision was made, he was out of town; looking for a rare butterfly to add to his collection.
+However, the situation left the girls to look after the dairy.

 When the girls start working at the dairy, it quickly becomes their worst nightmare.
 They mess up almost every step of the way, such as dropping Courtney's cell phone into one of the full yogurt cups, and then tripping and splashing blueberries on themselves.
 All the employees think they are stuck-up and don't believe that they can do their job.
 Soon after they start working there and doing their jobs better, someone steals all the money out of the businesses' bank account.
 It is then up to the girls to come up with a plan to save the dairy, and the jobs of those who are working, but no one believes in them.
 Taylor has changed her nature and asks Courtney if she can use her party money to pay for the employees' paychecks, or else they will leave Callum Dairy.
 Taylor and Courtney are at a meeting with the other employees when Taylor tricks Courtney into leaving to get her cell phone, she says that she will get the money, but still no one believes her.
 Without consulting Courtney, Taylor uses her party money for the employees, thus causing a very big fight between the two of them.